magefan/module-msi-disabler/README.md

 ## Installation Method 1 - Installing via composer
   * Open command line
-  * Using command "cd" navigate to your magento2 root directory
+  * Using command "cd" navigate to your Magento 2 root directory
   * Run the commands:

 ```